Callum-A/cosmwasm-zero-to-hero/README.md

 # Cosmwasm Zero to Hero

+# Important Notice

+This repository has now been archived and is no longer maintained.
+It has likely fallen massively out of date.
+I am keeping it here as it may be some use and this repository is important to me.

 ## The Cosmwasm Tutorial

 Hey there, this intends to be a guide on writing your first Cosmwasm contract.